DIY Modular High-Vacuum System

 After some general upkeep and some new seals, the Varian roughing pump was ready for use and pulling quickly to ~10^-2 torr.
 However, the turbo pump required a lot more work.
 Data is difficult to find but this pump was supposedly a working pull from a tightly integrated piece of high vacuum equipment so came with a non-standard vacuum flange.
 To remedy this a custom adapter was machined on a manual mill from a piece of aluminum stock to adapt the unknown flange to a standard ISO160 type.
 Additionally, an Arduino control unit was created to allow speed readouts and control over spin up/down parameters.

-At the same time, a used MKS 901P vacuum transducer was purchased as the first purchased vacuum gauge could not measure below 10^-3 torr.
-This transducer similarly received a control unit for easy readout and powering.
+At the same time, a used MKS 901P vacuum transducer was purchased since my first gauge could not measure below 10^-3 torr.
+This transducer received its own DIY control unit for easy readout and powering.
 With these upgrades I finally crossed the high vacuum barrier with pressures below 10^-5 torr, maxing out my gauge's ability to measure.

-At the same time, a used MKS 901P vacuum transducer was purchased as the first purchased vacuum gauge could not measure below 10^-3 torr.
-This transducer similarly received a control unit for easy readout and powering.
+At the same time, a used MKS 901P vacuum transducer was purchased since my first gauge could not measure below 10^-3 torr.
+This transducer received its own DIY control unit for easy readout and powering.
 With these upgrades I finally crossed the high vacuum barrier with pressures below 10^-5 torr, maxing out my gauge's ability to measure.

 Construction of Primary Chamber